rampa2510/ruby-blogging-app/README.md

 # How I plan to make this
 I will first go through the [rails doc](https://guides.rubyonrails.org/) and implement the blog application on their [getting started guide](https://guides.rubyonrails.org/getting_started.html).
 Once this is done I will implement my own app but lets see.
 I am thinking of recording my thoughts here each day as I make my progress but who knows I may or may not who cares anyway.

+# Dev Log
+## 5 may Sun 2024
+I just create dmy first ruby on rails webage and it was pretty easy to do it.
+If I had to do the same thing with react and node I would have to first create 2 seperate projects then connect them which would have taken 30 mins max.
+Here I defined the route ran a simple cli command and viola I have the application and my own custom page ready with me.
+This is the best part abot battries included framework everything works out of the box.
+Some confusing syntax but I guess its my frist time using rail so its a given.
+First impression is great